 What are the 5 Crowns in Heaven?

 The new testament writers encouraged them with words about God’s promises for them.
-Often times, when we struggle, it’s easy to forget the tremendous victory that we have in Christ.
+Often times, when we struggle, it’s easy to forget the tremendous victory that we have in Christ, the only begotten son of God.
 The following article is to examine the 5 crowns in Heaven mentioned in scripture.